Win a Downtown Asheville Stay + VIP Event Tickets

-The first alpine coaster in the North Carolina Blue Ridge Mountains opened in Banner Elk in 2020.
-At the Wilderness Run Alpine Coaster, ride the two-person carts down the mountain at speeds up to 27 MPH - complete with three 360-degree loops.
-They are open every day year-round, including ski season at nearby Sugar and Beech Mountains.
+The first alpine coaster in North Carolina’s Blue Ridge Mountains opened in Banner Elk in 2020.
+At Wilderness Run Alpine Coaster, guests zoom downhill in individually controlled carts that can reach speeds up to 27 MPH.
+The run includes three circular loops, a series of waves and lots of twists.
+Wilderness Run is open every day year-round, including during ski season at nearby Sugar and Beech Mountains.

 The 2,390 feet of tract descends through the forests via banked turns with braking controlled by the rider.
 So you control how fast you go.
 The run has plenty of curves around boulders and trees for an exciting ride - complete with the latest safety technology.